Follow TV Tropes

 • Barbie & The Diamond Castle: Four times over (six if you count the dogs getting all sparkly).

-• Gratuitous Princess: Many of Barbie's characters are princesses (often by birth), especially in the earlier films, and it would probably be easier to name the ones where she isn't one at all (Elina from Barbie Fairytopia, Eden Starling from Barbie in A Christmas Carol, and Barbie from The Barbie Diaries, to name a few).
+• Gratuitous Princess: Many of Barbie's characters are princesses (usually by birth), especially in the earlier films, and it would probably be easier to name the ones where she isn't one at all (Elina from Barbie Fairytopia, Eden Starling from Barbie in A Christmas Carol, and Barbie from The Barbie Diaries, to name a few).
 This goes all the way back to the first film, Barbie in the Nutcracker, which not only made Clara a Composite Character with the Sugarplum Fairy but also changed her title to that of the Sugarplum Princess.

 • Heroic Fantasy: While many of the 2000s films have high fantasy-type settings and the protagonists are always heroic, sometimes the focus of the story is much smaller and more personal.
 The protagonists may obtain magical items to aid them, but often lack inherent powers of their own, while the villains may be capable of wielding magic.